wrteam-sumit/rag-nextjs/README.md

    - Application will use fallback responses

 4. **File Upload Fails**

    - Check file size (max 10MB)
    - Verify file format is supported
    - Check file contains readable text

+5. **Port Conflicts**
+   - Frontend may use port 3001 if 3000 is occupied
+   - Check console output for actual port number

 ### Logs